HenrryHernandez/smart-pump-challenge/README.md

 ## Backend

-Inside the "api", folder you will find the backend project.
+Inside the "api" folder you will find the backend project.
 Please follow the instructions of the README in that project folder.

 ## Frontend